bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 Bevy uses the GLTF 2.0 file format for 3D assets.

-(other formats such as Wavefront OBJ may be unofficially available via 3rd-party plugins)
+(other formats may be unofficially available via 3rd-party plugins)

 ## Quick-Start: Spawning 3D Models into your World